rickbergfalk/marky-mark/README.md

 And if the extension is a markdown one it'll generate the html of that markdown.
 Add your favorite templating language to make your own static site generator.

+## Currently Unmaintained

+If you would like to take ownership of this module or have publishing rights let me know.

 ## Usage

 Let's assume you have a folder of markdown files that optionally have front-matter/meta-data, looking something like this: